How can we heal toxic relationships?

 Cutting the ties that bind us is just another tool to help us heal our relationships and ourselves.

-The tools outlined in this post have worked very well for me in multiple cases.
+The tools outlined in this post have worked very well for me in multiple cases to heal toxic relationships.
+I hope they will be useful for you too.
+You might also enjoy reading the posts listed below.

 Have you used any other tools to heal your relationships?
-Please let me know in the comments.
+Please let me know in the comments below.
 Also, please let me know if you have any questions.